openhab/openhab-addons/.github/PULL_REQUEST_TEMPLATE.md

 Feel free to delete any comment sections in the template (starting with "<!--").

 ATTENTION: Don't use "git merge" when working with your pull request branch!
-This can clutter your Git history and make your PR unuseable.
+This can clutter your Git history and make your PR unusable.
 Use "git rebase" instead.
 See this forum post for further details: https://community.openhab.org/t/rebase-your-code-or-how-to-fix-your-git-history-before-requesting-a-pull/129358